About R.J. Sullivan

 R.J. grew up in Ventura, CA but lives in Portland, OR, with his wife, baby girl, and orange dog, Lucy.
 He earned a B.A. in Arts and Letters from Portland State University in 2004 and founded Catch and Hatch Studios in 2022.

-Currently, R.J. is seeking a production company and distribution for a half hour adult animated comedy series called The Pinto Variety Hour.
+Currently, R.J. is seeking a production company and distribution the The Pinto Variety Hour's first season.

-WATCH INTERVIEW: HOLLYWOOD TIMES - INTERVIW WITH ANIMATION FILMMAKER R.J.
+WATCH INTERVIEW: HOLLYWOOD TIMES - INTERVIEW WITH ANIMATION FILMMAKER R.J.
 SULLIVAN

 READ INTERVIEW: WE ARE MOVING STORIES - INTERVIEW WITH R.J.
 SULLIVAN